hliulab/UnifyImmun/README.md

 `python TCR_test.py`

-### Model testing for output prediction scores
+### Output predicted scores
-Given your fine - tuned model or our trained model (saved in trained_model folder), you can use it to output prediction scores on our provided demo test set with the following test scripts.
+Given the fine-tuned model or our trained model (saved in trained_model folder), you can output predicted scores for the demo test sets using the following scripts.
->Output prediction scores for HLA binding specificity using pHLA test set
+>Output predicted scores for HLA binding specificity using pHLA test set

 `cd source`